-The True North
+The true North

 Here are some examples:

 Difference between Mission and Vision

-The Mission explains how to reach your Vision.
+The Mission explains how to achieve your Vision.
 For more details, on why and how, I invite you to watch Simon Sinek’s video on the subject.
 If the Vision is ambitious, the Mission is more pragmatic: it expresses how the organization will deliver its Vision.

-We help you simplify your IT environment so that you can free up money, time, and resources to invest in innovationOracle
+We help you simplify your IT environment to free up money, time and resources to invest in innovationOracle

 and its Mission (how) :

-- Follow-up: This last section will be useful when you start working to identify good moves, areas for improvement and changes made.
+- Follow-up: This last section will be useful when you start working so that you can identify good moves, areas for improvement and changes made.

-Cascade the strategy into objectives
+Decline the strategy into objectives